How to Stay Healthy While Flying

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “It’s better to be guided by data than to rely on hearsay,” advises Cleveland Clinic infectious disease specialist Steven D. Mawhorter, MD, Medical Director of the International Travel Clinics.
-“People perceive that gas prices go up before holiday weekends — but data tells us that prices go up and down equally before holidays.
-The same is true with air travel and sickness.”
+“People perceive that gas prices always go up before holiday weekends — but data tells us that prices go up and down equally before holidays.
+The same selective recall can be true with air travel and sickness.”

-And because getting sick is the last thing you want to do on vacation, “you’re not likely to forget it,” he notes.
+And because getting sick is the last thing you want when traveling, “you’re not likely to forget it,” he notes.

 Below, Dr. Mawhorter weighs in on eight common beliefs about air travel and our health below:

 False.
-Sitting on the tarmac, the air inside a plane may seem stuffy because it is recirculated to prevent us from smelling fuel.
+Sitting on the tarmac, the air inside a plane may seem stuffy because it is recirculated (through high-efficiency particle HEPA filters) to prevent us from smelling fuel.
 That changes once you get to high altitudes.
 Half the air in an airplane at 35,000 feet is coming in from outside the plane and is absolutely sterile.
 It has no microbes!
 The rest of the air is filtered with high-efficiency-particle HEPA filters similar to those used in critical hospital areas.
+And flight attendants do not get sick more often than the general public.

 Not necessarily.
 You may be exposed to an illness if you are sitting immediately next to, in front of or behind someone with a cold, the flu or (in rare cases) something more serious.
-Even with the influenza A (H1N1) pandemic of 2009, reports of in-flight transmission were limited, according to the Centers for Disease Control and Prevention Yellow Book on International Travel.
-Remember, getting a yearly flu vaccine can prevent you from catching the flu even if you’re exposed.
+However, according to the Centers for Disease Control and Prevention, illness as a direct result of air travel is uncommon.
+Remember, a yearly flu vaccine is the BEST way to prevent influenza even if you’re exposed.

 Not if you’re careful.
 If you cover your cough, wash your hands and keep your hands away from your face, you can stay healthy.
 Using hand sanitizer after touching surfaces touched by others is a great idea.
-This gets tricky because you can’t bring gel or liquids on a plane.
-Hand-sanitizer towelettes offer an airplane-friendly way to keep your hands clean, especially before in-flight meals.
+(Just make sure your bottle is less than the 3.4 oz/100 ml allowed by safety guidelines!)
+Hand-sanitizer towelettes also offer an easy, airplane-friendly way to keep your hands clean and reduce your risks.

 True.
 A recent study found that the likelihood of developing a cold was greater with less than seven hours of sleep, compared with eight or more hours of sleep.
 Think about how you might get more rest before, during and on your way home from a trip.
-Plan to get eight hours in before flying – if you don’t plan ahead, it’s all too easy to stay up late the night before.
-For long flights, eye patches, earplugs or noise-canceling headphones and a neck pillow can help you sleep.
+If you don’t plan ahead, it’s all too easy to stay up late the night before travel.
+For long flights, sleep masks, earplugs or noise-canceling headphones and a small pillow can help you sleep.

 Not likely.
 A popular vitamin-mineral-and-herb supplement claims to reduce risks of infection while flying, but no data support those claims.
 Small supplemental doses of vitamin C or D won’t hurt you, but practicing good hand hygiene will pack more of a punch in preventing infection.